LauriTahvanainen/GambleBoard/documentation/tasks.md

 |As a user I want a Homepage where I can search listed bets|Rez||||
 - Categories by Country, Sport, League
 - Single bet information shown: Description, Outcome, Odds, Available to stake
+- Only outcomes which have not been played available. e.g. on basic back-lay with 2 outcomes, only opposite of creator bet playable.
-- Clicking on outcome starts the transaction
+- Clicking on outcomes odd starts the transaction
 - Ability to create a new bet from the listing page.
 - Ability to create a bet under a category
 - Ability to use “lay bet” button which will lead to a MetaMask popup → Confirm or Reject the current transaction.